defencedigital/moduk-service-manual/src/accessibility/publishing-documents.md

 - you are still working on making areas of your service accessible

 {{ component('inset-text', {
-  text: "Your digital service or product must meet accessibility regulations even if you do not publish an accessibility statement."
+  text: 'Your digital service or product must meet accessibility regulations even if you do not publish an accessibility statement.'
 }) }}

 Check [how to meet accessibility regulations](/accessibility/meet-accessibility-regulations/).